davidmghanga/davidmghanga/README.md

-- 👋 Hi, I’m David Mghanga and I am an apsiring Back-end Developer.
+- 👋 Hi, I’m David Mghanga and I am an apsiring Back-end Beveloper.
-- 👀 I’m interested in backend developemnt, automation and webscraping.
+- 👀 I’m interested in Backend developemnt, automation and webscraping.
 - 🌱 I’m currently learning Python, Django and PostgreSQL.
 - 🛠️ I’m looking to collaborate on building several Python projects with other Developers to enhance my skills.
 - 📫 You can reach me via Email damghanga@gmail.com or Twitter @damghanga.